-Thematic analysis approach: We employed a standard thematic analysis methodology, adapting an organisational culture change model as an initial framework.
+Thematic analysis approach: we employed a standard thematic analysis methodology, adapting an organisational culture change model as an initial framework.
 The process involved three main stages:

-- Theme identification: We began with a preliminary list of themes aligned with research questions and the culture change model, iteratively refining the list based on emerging insights. - Data coding: Quotes and responses from interviews were coded under identified themes.
-Coding decisions were made collaboratively, ensuring consistent application across interviews. - Theme development: We further developed themes based on coded data, synthesising them into a refined list of barriers and solutions.
+- Theme identification: we began with a preliminary list of themes aligned with research questions and the culture change model, iteratively refining the list based on emerging insights. - Data coding: quotes and responses from interviews were coded under identified themes.
+Coding decisions were made collaboratively, ensuring consistent application across interviews. - Theme development: we further developed themes based on coded data, synthesising them into a refined list of barriers and solutions.
 This process entailed grouping related codes, clarifying theme definitions, and merging overlapping categories.

-Refining and prioritising barriers and solutions: Our initial long list of barriers and solutions was refined through several rounds of review, focusing on root causes, underlying psychological factors (such as biases or social dynamics), causal mechanisms, and the potential impact of each theme.
+Refining and prioritising barriers and solutions: our initial long list of barriers and solutions was refined through several rounds of review, focusing on root causes, underlying psychological factors (such as biases or social dynamics), causal mechanisms, and the potential impact of each theme.
 Each barrier and solution was evaluated according to specific prioritisation criteria, including:

-- Impact on capability, opportunity, or motivation: Themes were prioritised if they significantly affected Local Highways Authorities' capability, opportunity, or motivation to implement decarbonisation strategies for highways. - Frequency of mention: Themes mentioned by two or more interviewees, or identified by Live Labs, were given priority, ensuring that we addressed commonly cited issues. - Broader relevance: Barriers and solutions were further validated in a second round of interviews with Local Highways Authorities outside of the Live Labs cohort, confirming their relevance beyond the initial sample.
+- Impact on capability, opportunity, or motivation: themes were prioritised if they significantly affected Local Highway Authorities' capability, opportunity, or motivation to implement decarbonisation strategies for highways. - Frequency of mention: themes mentioned by two or more interviewees, or identified by Live Labs 2 projects, were given priority, ensuring that we addressed commonly cited issues. - Broader relevance: barriers and solutions were further validated in a second round of interviews with Local Highway Authorities outside of the Live Labs 2 cohort, confirming their relevance beyond the initial sample.